Maddy trained at Rose Bruford College

 Maddy’s stage credits include A Midsummer Night’s Dream at the Southwark Playhouse and, most recently, the title role in Matthew Dunster’s Imogen, at Shakespeare’s Globe.

-This Summer, Maddy will appear in Casualty on BBC One.
-She will play paramedic Ruby on the 33rd season of the long-running medical drama.
+Maddy is currently appearing in Casualty on BBC One.
+She plays paramedic Ruby on the 33rd season of the long-running medical drama.

 Maddy in Casualty

 Maddy has been cast as Ruby, a new paramedic on Casualty on BBC One.

 5 stars for 'Imogen'